Freewriting is a writing practise where by you pick up a pen (or sit at your keyboard) and write, non-stop for a timed period.

 There are pros and cons for both planners and pantsers to keep in mind

 If you’re a planner you run the risk of sticking to your outline so firmly you prevent yourself from exploring other ideas and letting your creativity run free.
 Pantsers have the opposite problem.
 They could find a tangent and run off with that – taking them too far from the original purpose of the writing.
-This is especially true if producing work for a paying client.

 In doing this they feel secure with their outline supporting them but are still allowing their creativity to run lose.
 Of course this is only their first draft and it will take a lot of editing and polishing before it shines bright enough to be sent out into the world.